-For promotion to the grade of Professor, the candidate shall be fully assessed on the following criteria:
+- For promotion to the grade of Professor, the candidate shall be fully assessed on the following criteria: - 39 (a) Adequate experience, including where applicable relevant professional competence; - 40 (b) Outstanding research and publications; - 41 (c) Exceptional teaching ability; - 42 (d) Evidence of leadership in research and postgraduate supervision; - 43 (e) Administrative ability or competence; and - 44 (f) Possession of a higher degree of a PhD or its equivalent.

-- (a) Adequate experience, including where applicable relevant professional competence; - (b) Outstanding research and publications; - (c) Exceptional teaching ability; - (d) Evidence of leadership in research and postgraduate supervision; - (e) Administrative ability or competence; and - (f) Possession of a higher degree of a PhD or its equivalent.
+- (i) Only recommendations on or applications of candidates from the grade of Senior Lecturer of five years standing shall be considered. - When the Committee is satisfied that there is a prima facie case it shall proceed to seek the advice of three external assessors who are recognized experts in their fields.

-- (i) Only recommendations on or applications of candidates from the grade of Senior Lecturer of five years standing shall be considered. - (ii) When the Committee is satisfied that there is a prima facie case it shall proceed to seek the advice of three external assessors who are recognized experts in their fields. - (iii) A candidate shall be promoted to the grade of Professor/Arts Director if there are two positive external assessors' reports in respect of the candidate's publications. - (iv) A candidate seeking promotion to the grade of Professor/Arts Director must have at least 90% of his/her publications in print.
+- 1 (iii) A candidate shall be promoted to the grade of Professor/Arts Director if there are two positive external assessors' reports in respect of the candidate's publications. - (iv) A candidate seeking promotion to the grade of Professor/Arts Director must have at least 90% of his/her publications in print. - (v) A candidate seeking promotion to the grade of Professor must have a minimum Google Scholar h index of six (6).
+This is for immediate implementation from the 2025 Promotion Year and will be increased periodically over time.